Tenant Fees Act 2019

 Overview

-This bill amends the Tenant Fees Act 2019, clarifying which entities are exempt from its restrictions on tenant fees, adjusting regulations surrounding client money protection schemes for property agents, and modifying permitted and prohibited payments related to tenancies.
-Key changes involve specifying exceptions for local authorities and refining the rules about holding deposits, rent arrears, and client money handling.
+This bill amends the Tenant Fees Act 2019, primarily clarifying which entities are exempt from its restrictions on tenant fees and further regulating client money protection schemes for property agents.
+It also adjusts permitted tenant payment amounts and introduces new definitions for certain situations.

 Description